-- Types of lift chairs include two-position, three-position and infinite.
 The type of lift chair that you select depends on your needs.
 People that have poor circulation may need an infinite lift chair since it can reach the Trendelenburg position, in which the feet are positioned higher than the head.
 Some people may need their feet lifted while in the seated position.
-This is only achievable by the infinite lift chair since it has separate motors for the backrest and the footrest.
+This is also only achievable by the infinite lift chair since it has separate motors for the backrest and the footrest.
 People who mainly use the chair for watching TV and only need help standing up from the seated position will be very comfortable in a two-position chair.

-- Spacing must be considered when purchasing a lift chair.
+Spacing must be considered when purchasing a lift chair.
 In general, the more the lift chair can recline, the more space it needs.
 Space is required behind for the chair to fully recline, in front for the footrest when it is raised and when the user is being lifted into a standing position.
 We recommend you measure the space where you plan to put the lift chair to make sure it will fit with the listed dimensions online.